U.S. sees early 'challenges' dealing with new Philippines administration | Politics

 The United States is seeking early engagement with the newly elected administration of Ferdinand Marcos Jr. in the Philippines, although historical considerations mean there will probably be some initial challenges, the chief U.S. policy maker for Asia said on Wednesday.
 "Time will tell, but our desire will be to get off to a good start," Kurt Campbell, the White House coordinator for the Indo-Pacific said of Marcos's decisive victory on Monday in the Philippines' presidential election.

+Marcos's relationship with the United States has been complicated by a contempt-of-court order for his refusal to cooperate with the District Court of Hawaii, which in 1995 ordered the Marcos family to pay $2 billion of plundered wealth to victims of Marcos Sr.'s rule.
+Marcos hasn't visited the United States for 15 years, fearful of the consequences of the rulings.

+The U.S. State Department and Department of Justice did not respond to requests for comment on Tuesday about whether Marcos would be granted diplomatic immunity if he visited, although lawyers and analysts says this would be customary.
+On China, Marcos has long-standing ties with Beijing and is seeking a new deal with Chinese ruler Xi Jinping over the contested waters of the strategic and resource-rich South China Sea.

-"But obviously, the Philippines plays such a critical important role and we will seek to continue close partnership in the security realm and increasing trade and economic ties."
-"Our expectation is we'll be able to continue to work closely," Campbell said, adding that U.S. relations with outgoing Philippine President Rodrigo Duterte "really rebounded" toward the end of his term, "at least the strategic level, and we want very much to continue that."
+Campbell said the Philippines was critically important and Washington would "seek to continue close partnership in the security realm and increasing trade and economic ties."
+"Our expectation is we'll be able to continue to work closely."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)